 2.6.3.
-Cat Act - Appoint Authorised Persons Function Delegated: This detail is provided as a reference only.
+Cat Act - - Appoint Authorised Persons Function Delegated: This detail is provided as a reference only.
 Delegates shall only act in full understanding of the delegated statutory power, inclusive of conditions [refer below].
 (1) Appoint Persons or classes of persons to be authorised for the purposes of performing particular functions under this Act [s.48(1)].
 (2) Determine conditions on any authorisation [s.48(3)].
 (3) Cancel or vary an authorisation [s.48(4)].
 Statutory Power Delegated: Cat Act 2011 • Section 48.
 Authorised Persons Power Originally Assigned to: Local Government Statutory Power of Delegation: Cat Act 2011 • Section 44.
 Delegation by local government Power Delegated to: Chief Executive Officer Council's Conditions on Delegation: Nil.
 Statutory Power to Sub-delegate: Cat Act 2011 • Section 45.
-Delegation by CEO of local government Compliance Links: Cat Act 2011 • Part 4, Division 3 Record Keeping Practices: Record to be retained in TRIM Container: • P1027271 CORPORATE MANAGEMENT - AUTHORISATIONS - Register Authorised Persons Version Control Version 1 Decision Reference New Delegation Annual Review Date Delegated OCM 10/12/13 CEO Trim 154059/13 24/06/14 270/14 CEO Trim 234521/14

-2.7.1.
-Liquor Control Act - Liquor Licensing Function This detail a reference Delegates in full under the delegate power, inc is provided as e only. shall only act erstanding of ted statutory elusive of [refer below].
-(1) Approve or refuse to go with the laws [s.39] (2) Approve or refuse to go with planning laws [s.40] These certificates will accordicensing authority that is restfor Liquor Licensing.
-Liquor Control Act 1988 Section 39 Certificate premises comply with leading and premises to go with the laws [s.39] mpany an application to the liquor ponsible for determining applications of local government as to whether aws Power O Local Government Statutory of Delega Local Government Act 1995 • s5.42 Delegation of some power or duties to CEO • s5.43 Limitations on delegations to CEO Power D elegated to: Chief Executive Officer Council's on Deleg s Conditions lation: Nil.
-Statutory Sub-dele / Power to egate: Local Government Act 1995 • S5.44 CEO may dele employees. egate power and duties to other Compliance Links: Liquor Control Act 1988 • Part 3, Division 2 Record Keeping Practices: Record details of certificates issued, consultation and advice provided to Department of Liquor Licensing.
+Delegation by CEO of local government Compliance Links: Cat Act 2011 • Part 4, Division 3 Record Keeping Practices: Record to be retained in TRIM Container: • P1027271 CORPORATE MANAGEMENT - AUTHORISATIONS - Register Authorised Persons Version Control 1 New Delegation OCM 10/12/13 CEO Trim 154059/13 Date Delegated OCM 10/12/13 CEO Trim 154059/13 24/06/14 270/14 CEO Trim 234521/14 la cons ala de la constanta de 2.7.1.
+Liquor Control Act - Liquor Licensing Function Delegated: This detail is provided as a reference only.
+Delegates shall only act in full understanding of che delegated statutory power, inclusive of conditions [refer below].
+These certificates will accompany an application of licensing authority that is responsible for determining for Liquor Licensing.
+Liquor Control Act 1988 Section 39 Certificate of local government as premises comply with laws rant a certificate that premises comply mpany an application to the liquor ponsible for determining applications of local government as to whether f planning authority as to whether use Power Originally Assigned to: Local Government Statutory Power of Delegation: Local Government Act 1995 s5.42 Delegation of some power or duties to CEO s5.43 Limitations on delegations to CEO Power Delegated to: Chief Executive Officer Council's Conditions on Delegation: Nil.
+Statutory Power to Sub-delegate: Local Government Act 1995 • S5.44 CEO may dele employees. egate power and duties to other Compliance Links: Liquor Control Act 1988 • Part 3, Division 2 Record Keeping Practices: Record details of certificates issued, consultation and advice provided to Department of Liquor Licensing.
 Ensure that evidentiary documents that meet the requirements of Local Government (Administration) Regulations 1996 reg.
 19 Delegates to keep certain records (Act s.46(3) are retained in the City's record keeping systems.
-Version Cor Version ntrol Decision Reference Date Delegated 1 New Delegation vale veleyateu
+Version Control Decision Reference Date Delegated Version 1 New Delegation Date Delegated